bakdata/kafka-large-message-serde/README.md

   * Default: "WHEN_SUPPORTED"
   * Importance: low

+When adding `large-message-azure-blob-storage` to store large messages on Azure Blob Storage, the following options are
+available:

 ``large.message.abs.connection.string``
   Azure connection string for connection to blob storage.
 Leave empty if Azure credential provider chain should be used.

   * Type: password
   * Default: ""
   * Importance: low

+When adding `large-message-google-cloud-storage` to store large messages on Google Cloud Storage, the following options are available:

 ``large.message.gs.key.path``
   Google service account key JSON path.
 Leave empty If the environment variable GOOGLE_APPLICATION_CREDENTIALS is set